kvnptl/practice_git/README.md

 - Free Code Camp | [Git and GitHub for Beginners - Crash Course](https://youtu.be/RGOj5yH7evk)
 - IBM edx course: [Introduction to git and github](https://www.edx.org/course/introduction-to-git-and-github)

-### Small project for practice
+## Small projects for practice

-1. Project title: Calculator Application with Git and Version Control
+**1. Project title: Calculator Application with Git and Version Control**

 Description: Create a calculator application using Python and use Git and GitHub for version control